-Goal LU-16 Land use patterns in the City of Garden Grove must be protected from impacts associated with the Joint Forces Training Base (JFTB) Los Alamitos.

-- Policy LU-16.1 Prohibit structures that are determined to be a "hazard" by the Federal Aviation Administration within the Airport Environs Land Use Plan area. - Policy LU-16.2 Allow development consistent with Airport Environs Land Use Plan.

-LU-IMP-16A Consult with the Airport Land Use Commission to ensure consistency with the scope and intent of the Airport Land Use Commission Law (Public Utilities Code Section 21670, et seq.).
+- Goal LU-16 Land use patterns 17 Protection of land uses in the City of Garden Grove must be protected from impacts associated with the Joint Forces Training Base (JFTB) Los Alamitos. - Policy LU-1617.1 Prohibit structures that are determined to be a "hazard" by the Federal Aviation Administration within the Airport Environs Land Use Plan area. - Policy LU-1617.2 Allow development consistent with Airport Environs Land Use Plan. - LU-IMP-16A17A Consult with the Airport Land Use Commission to ensure consistency with the scope and intent of the Airport Land Use Commission Law (Public Utilities Code Section 21670, et seq.).